• facebook

 5. Input Validation

-6. Input validation is the crucial procedure of confirming the authenticity of user input.
-Initially, this validation process assesses the input’s attributes, including its data type (e.g., integers, strings, characters), length, format, and more.
-Subsequently, the system forwards the query to the database server to verify its compliance with the established validation criteria.
-Employing this approach helps prevent any unauthorized commands from being introduced into the input.
+6. Input validation is the process of verifying and ensuring legitimate input.
+First, the validation process checks the input type, such as integers, strings, characters, length, format, etc. Then, it sends the query to the database server to check if it holds up to the validation criteria or not.
+With this method, you can ensure that no additional commands are inserted in the input.
 You should also use input validation when you are trying to restore SQL Database with a different name in the same SQL Server engine.

 7. Revoke Admin Privileges